emacs-helm/helm-dictionary/README.md

 ## Usage

-Use the command `helm-dictionary` to start a new search.
+Use the command `M-x helm-dictionary` to start a new search or bind `helm-dictionary` to a key.
 As usual, a search is case-insensitive unless the expression contains capital letters.
 Regular expressions can also be used as search terms.
+Specifically, you can use `\b` to denote word boundaries when you want to search for complete words, e.g., `\bhouse\b` when you only want the entry for the word *house* but not entries like *household* and *workhouse*.

-During a search, you can use `M-n` to search for the word at which you called `helm-dictionary`.
+You can use `M-n` to insert the word on which you called `helm-dictionary` (works in all helm sources).

 There are two actions available: insert the currently selected term in the source language (left) or in the target language (right) at point, i.e., the cursor position at which `helm-dictionary` was called.

-In the section "Look up online", you can choose among several online dictionaries.
+In the section *Look up online*, you can choose among several online dictionaries.
 If you select one of the entries listed in this section, a browser will be used to display search results from the respective dictionary.